OlesiaV/sdl_evolution/proposals/NNNN-Requirements_documentation.md

 >
 > ## Detailed description
 >
-> Link to GitHub with detailed document in MD format
+> Link to GitHub with detailed document in MD format:
 >
 > **Use Case 1:** Name of the Use Case
 >